 Fridays, Saturdays, Sundays and public holidays from 10am-4pm (hours may vary, please check with the office 780-743-8651)

 Who remembers coming to Heritage Park as a kid? 🙋🏻 I do.
 It’s not longer Heritage Park because it has so much more to offer than it did in the 90’s, and also… there’s a Heritage Shipyard now!

-Heritage Village has been closed for the past 4 years due to the flood, but it now open and ready to educate the next generation on Fort McMurray’s history from trappers cabins and Hills Drugs.
+Heritage Village was closed for 4 years due to the flood, but is open and ready to educate the next generation on Fort McMurray’s history from trappers cabins to Hills Drugs and Wop May.